 A reader once asked me if I were to bring a spry, 73-year-old grandmother to Europe, where would I go?
 My response: France's Dordogne River Valley.
 I'd take her for a float down the river in a canoe, then cap the day with a great riverside meal — letting her enjoy goose liver (explaining what it was later) with the finest glass of French red wine she's ever had.

-Whether young or old, visitors to Dordogne are easily charmed by its unforgettable blend of man-made and natural beauty.
-Its highlights include rock-sculpted villages, prehistoric artwork, fertile farms surrounding I-should-retire-here cottages, floats along the lazy river, and a local cuisine worth loosening your belt for.
+Whether young or old, visitors to Dordogne are easily charmed by its unforgettable blend of village charm and scenic landscapes.
+Its highlights include villages seemingly carved from rock, prehistoric artwork, floats along the lazy river, cute farmhouses perched amid fertile fields, and a local cuisine that brings together all that's best about French food.

 When I'm here, one of my rituals is exploring the riverside castles and villages via canoe.
 I can't think of a more relaxing way to enjoy great scenery while getting some exercise.
 Delights are revealed around each bend, and you can pop ashore whenever you like.
 There's always a place to stow the canoe, and plenty of welcoming villages.
 Two of the most picturesque are La Roque-Gageac, a strong contender for "cutest town in France," and Beynac, a perfectly preserved medieval village that winds, like a sepia-tone film set, from the beach to the castle above.